 - Worry: To fret about, to have concern for

-- Worthy: To have earned, to be ready for
+- Worthy: To have earned, to be worth something

 Our lists of W words are designed to help your students share and connect their experiences.
 Encourage them to identify animals that are part of the local wildlife.
 Ask them for situations in which it's appropriate to whisper.
 Show them pictures of animal warrens: rabbits, moles, badgers, or naked mole rats if you'd like.
 It's all about connecting language to the world at large.